 Since 2007, the European Union has continuously stepped up its support for humanitarian programmes in Mauritania, with the total amount of humanitarian aid allocated standing at €104.85 million.
 In 2019, €11.15 million in humanitarian assistance will address the food and nutrition crisis in the country, and ensure refugees get the assistance they need.

 EU funds support the prevention of malnutrition with food assistance in the most critical months in-between harvests, where food reserves are severely depleted.
 Priority is given to the poorest families with children under-five years of age and/or pregnant and breastfeeding women to prevent their situation from worsening.
 EU assistance means that families avoid resorting to negative short-term coping strategies, such as selling off their remaining means of subsistence to buy food.
 In addition, the EU supports also provides for healthcare, and water, hygiene and sanitation (WASH).

-EU humanitarian assistance also funds nutrition programmes carried out by its humanitarian partners on the ground, supporting the health system, and in particular the treatment of undernutrition among children under five years of age.
-The EU provides significant funds to pay for the medicines and therapeutic food used to cure severely undernourished children whose lives are at risk.
-By late August 2018, 16 800 children under five years old have been treated thanks to EU support.
+EU humanitarian assistance funds nutritional programmes that carried out by its humanitarian partners on the ground.
+The assistance also supports the healthcare system, in particular in addressing malnutrition among children under five years of age.
+Significant funding goes to the provision of medicine and therapeutic food used to treat severely malnourished children whose lives are at risk.
+In 2018, close to 21 000 children under five in Mauritania were treated thanks to EU support.

-The EU also funds the United Nations Humanitarian Air Service UNHAS, which allows humanitarian workers and cargo to reach remote locations and increase access to those in need of assistance.
+Part of the EU’s funding also supports the United Nations Humanitarian Air Service (UNHAS), which allows humanitarian workers and cargo to reach people in need of assistance in remote locations.

-In addition, European humanitarian funding is supporting disaster risk reduction, by developing early warning systems and reinforcing the local capacities to prepare for, and respond to, multiple natural hazards.
+The EU also gives importance to disaster risk reduction measures.
+These include the development of early warning systems and the reinforcement of local capacities to prepare for and respond to multiple natural hazards.